ipfs/ipfs-docs/docs/install/command-line.md

 #### Linux & macOS

-1. Find the location of the `ipfs-update` file.
+1. Find the location of the `ipfs-update` file:

    ```bash
    sudo find / -name ipfs-update